Next: Daemon Offload Setup, Up: Setting Up the Daemon [Contents][Index]

 This way, the daemon starts build processes in a chroot, under one of

-users.
+the guixbuilder users.
 On GNU/Linux, by default, the chroot

 environment contains nothing but:

-directory, created mostly independently from the
+/dev directory, created mostly independently from the

-host /dev
+host /dev6;

-directory; it only shows the processes of the container
+/proc directory; it only shows the processes of the container

 since a separate PID name space is used;

-localhost
+localhost to

 You can influence the directory where the daemon stores build trees

-environment variable.
+via the TMPDIR environment variable.
 However, the build tree

 within the chroot is always called /tmp/guix-build-name.drv-0,

-where name is the derivation name—e.g., coreutils-8.24
+where name is the derivation name—e.g., coreutils-8.24.

-This way, the value of TMPDIR
+This way, the value of TMPDIR does not leak inside build

 environments, which avoids discrepancies in cases where build processes